Delhi records 632 fresh Covid cases, no death; positivity rate at 4.42 pc | Health

 Delhi has recorded a nearly 26 per cent jump in fresh Covid cases in the last 24 hours, while the positivity rate has been reported at 4.42 per cent, according to data shared by the city health department on Tuesday.

-No new death has been reported in the city due to the coronavirus, it said.
+No death has been reported in the city due to the coronavirus in this time period, it said.

 The department said that 632 fresh Covid cases have been reported and the positivity rate is 4.42 per cent.
 The city had on Monday recorded 501 cases and zero death while the positivity rate stood at 7.72 per cent.

-With the new cases, the city's infection tally has increased to 18,69,683 while the death toll stood at 26,160 as no new fatality was reported.
+With the new cases, the city's infection tally has increased to 18,69,683 while the death toll stood at 26,160 as no new fatality was reported, the Tuesday bulletin said.

 On Saturday, 461 Covid cases and two deaths were reported in Delhi while the positivity rate was 5.33 per cent.

-A total of 14,299 Covid tests were conducted the previous day, the bulletin stated on Tuesday, adding that a total of 1,274 patients are under home isolation.PTI AKM AKM ANB ANB
+A total of 14,299 Covid tests were conducted the previous day, the bulletin stated on Tuesday.

+Though the positivity rate has gone down, the number of patients under home isolation have increased in the last few days.
+On Tuesday, a total of 1,274 COVID-19 patients were under home isolation while on Monday this number was 1,188.
+On Sunday as many as 964 patients were under home isolation.

+The bulletin said that as on date there were 625 containment zones across the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)